o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 region=us-west-2
 ```

 Second, in `~/.aws/credentials` or `%USERPROFILE%\.aws\credentials` set up [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) as needed.
-You can configure ```default``` profile that is used when no profile is explicitly referenced in commands.
+You can configure a ```default``` profile that is used when no profile is explicitly referenced in commands.

 ```
 [default]